MicrosoftDocs/security/compass/incident-response-playbook-compromised-malicious-app.md

 Before starting the investigation, make sure you have detailed information on the applications that you suspect to be compromised by the malicious attack.

-- To leverage Identity protection signals, the tenant must be licensed for P2
+- To leverage Identity protection signals, the tenant must be licensed for Azure AD Premium P2.
   - Understanding of the [Identity Protection risk concepts](/azure/active-directory/identity-protection/concept-identity-protection-risks)
   - Understanding of the [Identity protection investigation concepts](/azure/active-directory/identity-protection/howto-identity-protection-investigate-risk)

-- Ability to use Graph Explorer and be familiar (to some extend) with the Microsoft Graph API
+- Ability to use Graph Explorer and be familiar (to some extend) with the Microsoft Graph API.

 - An account with the following directory roles:
   - Global administrator
   - Security administrator

-- Familiarize yourself with the [application auditing concepts](/azure/active-directory/fundamentals/security-operations-applications) (part of https://aka.ms/AzureADSecOps)
+- Familiarize yourself with the [application auditing concepts](/azure/active-directory/fundamentals/security-operations-applications) (part of https://aka.ms/AzureADSecOps).

 - Make sure application owners have the set of ALL Enterprise apps in your tenant.
 Review the concepts [here](/azure/active-directory/manage-apps/overview-assign-app-owners) and [here](/azure/active-directory/manage-apps/assign-app-owners).

-- Familiarize yourself with the concepts of the [App Consent grant investigation](/security/compass/incident-response-playbook-app-consent) (part of https://aka.ms/IRPlaybooks)
+- Familiarize yourself with the concepts of the [App Consent grant investigation](/security/compass/incident-response-playbook-app-consent) (part of https://aka.ms/IRPlaybooks).

 - Make sure you understand the following Azure AD permissions:
   - [Risky permissions](/security/compass/incident-response-playbook-app-consent#classifying-risky-permissions)